mumupika/CS3611-Computer-networks/README.md

 on h4.
 For a pair(ex, (h1,h2)), type one as 'send' and one as 'hear'.
 Then type as: "To h2:Hello".
 Then you can find the echos on h2 commandline window.

 We have achieved the continuous chat by running the above instructions and all problems listed on 4.19.2024 has been fixed.

+2024.4.22 We implemented a simple traceroute.

+Todo: To add time detection for it looks closer to the traceroute now using.